 How Is Melanoma Treated?

-Melanoma is a serious condition, but advancements in skin cancer treatment mean that there’s hope today for patients to make a full recovery.
-Prior to treatment, your doctor will examine your case of melanoma to determine the stage of the condition.
-Recommended melanoma treatments may vary depending on which stage you are in.
+It is a serious condition, but advancements in skin cancer treatment mean that there’s hope today for patients to make a full recovery.
+Prior to treatment, your doctor will examine your case to determine the stage of the condition.
+Recommended treatments may vary depending on which stage you are in.

 Surgical treatment can be highly effective for early stage melanoma.
 Typically, excisional surgery will be performed to remove the cancerous tissue.
-If the surgery is performed early on in the progression of melanoma, it may be the only treatment needed for a full recovery.
-Mohs surgery is another treatment option for melanoma in which the cancerous tissues are removed in stages, minimizing the removal of the healthy surrounding tissue.
+If the surgery is performed early on in the progression, it may be the only treatment needed for a full recovery.
+Mohs surgery is another treatment option, in which the cancerous tissues are removed in stages, minimizing the removal of the healthy surrounding tissue.

-If you’re experiencing signs and symptoms of melanoma, contact us today to learn more about the treatments available for this condition.
+If you’re experiencing signs and symptoms, contact us today to learn more about the treatments available for this condition.